Ariyan-Rahman-Anas/Job-Construction/README.md

 ## Job-Construction

-**Description:** A health-focused React app providing valuable resources and information, promoting well-being through a user-friendly interface and curated content for a healthier lifestyle.
+**Description:** Job Construction is a user-friendly React app built on the MERN stack, featuring a seamless online job marketplace experience.
+Leveraging Firebase for authentication, this platform connects employers and job seekers effortlessly, creating a dynamic environment for job opportunities and career growth.

 ### Key Features: